pcingola/SnpEff/src/docs/se_faq.md

 Chromosome does not exist in the reference database.
 Typically this means that there is a mismatch between the chromosome names in your input file and the chromosome names used in the reference genome to build SnpEff's database.

+!!! warning
 	This error could be caused because you are trying to annotate using a reference genome that is different than the one you used for sequence alignment.
 Obviously doing this makes no sense and the annotation information you'll get will be garbage.
 That's why SnpEff shows you an error message.

 **Solution**

 Sometimes SnpEff database matches the reference genome for your organism, and it's just that the chromosome names are changed.
 In this case, you can fix the error by changing the chromosome names in your input file.

+!!! info
 	You can see the chromosome names used by SnpEff's database by using `-v` (verbose) option.
 SnpEff will show a line like this one:

 ```
 $ java -Xmx4g -jar snpEff.jar -v genomeName my.vcf > my.ann.vcf